• Share this on:

 Last updated:

 On the European market you need to comply with mandatory requirements and additional requirements that buyers may have.
-European service providers and intermediaries are your most realistic market entry channels.
-As competition is strong, you should differentiate on quality rather than purely on costs.
-Specialising is also a good way to reduce the competition you face.
-In general, trust and reliability are the most important criteria for European companies that are looking for a finance and accounting outsourcing partner.
+Working with a strategic partner is your most realistic channel for entering the European market.
+Competition is strong, you should differentiate on quality rather than purely on costs.
+Specialising is also a good way to reduce competition.
+In general, trust and reliability are the most important criteria for European companies that are looking for a finance and accounting outsourcing (FAO) partner.

-1. What requirements must finance and accounting services comply with to be allowed on the European market?
+1. What requirements and certifications are needed for finance and accounting services to be allowed on the European market?

 What are mandatory requirements?